-Veregen (kunecatechins) 15% is a botanical drug product for topical use.
+Veregen (kunecatechins) 15 percent is a botanical drug product for topical use.
 It is comprised of kunecatechins, which is a partially purified fraction of the water extract of green tea leaves, and is a mixture of catechins and other green tea components.
-Catechins are bioflavonoids, polyphenols and powerful anti-oxidants and are linked to to evidence of fighting tumors as well as enhancing immune system function.
+Catechins are bioflavonoids, polyphenols and powerful antioxidants and are linked to evidence of fighting tumors as well as enhancing immune system function.

-Veregen is specifically indicated for the topical treatment of external genital and perianal warts (Condylomata acuminata) in immunocompetent patients 18 years and older.
+Veregen is specifically indicated for the topical treatment of external genital and perianal warts (Condylomata acuminata) in immunocompetent patients 18 years of age and older.

-FDA approval of Veregen was based on the pooled results of two randomized, double-blind, vehicle-controlled phase III clinical trials.
+FDA approval of Veregen was based on the pooled results of two randomized, double-blind, vehicle-controlled phase 3 clinical trials.
 These trials enrolled a combined 1,000 immunocompetent subjects who received the ointment three times daily for up to 16 weeks or until complete clearance of all warts.
-The primary endpoint was the response rate defined as the proportion of patients with complete clinical (visual) clearance of all external genital and perianal warts (baseline and new) by week 16.
-Of the subjects treated with Veregen, 53.6% reached complete clearance versus 35.3% on placebo.
+The primary end point was the response rate defined as the proportion of patients with complete clinical (visual) clearance of all external genital and perianal warts (baseline and new) by week 16.
+Of the subjects treated with Veregen, 53.6 percent reached complete clearance versus 35.3 percent on placebo.
 The median time to complete wart clearance was 16 weeks and 10 weeks, respectively, in the two trials.